Chelyabinsk meteor: Initial reports

 The meteor's path in relation to the ground.

 Comparison of possible sizes of the Chelyabinsk (CM mark) and Tunguska meteoroids to the Eiffel Tower and the Empire State Building.

 Local residents witnessed extremely bright burning objects in the sky in Chelyabinsk, Kurgan, Sverdlovsk, Tyumen, and Orenburg Oblasts, the Republic of Bashkortostan, and in neighbouring regions in Kazakhstan, when the asteroid entered the Earth's atmosphere over Russia.
 Amateur videos showed a fireball streaking across the sky and a loud boom several minutes afterwards.
-Some eyewitnesses claim they felt intense heat from the fireball.
+Some eyewitnesses experienced skin and retinal burns from the fireball.

 The event began at 09:20:21 Yekaterinburg time (which was UTC+6 at the time), several minutes after sunrise in Chelyabinsk, and minutes before sunrise in Yekaterinburg.
 According to eyewitnesses, the bolide appeared brighter than the sun, as was later confirmed by NASA.
 An image of the object was also taken soon after it entered the atmosphere by the weather satellite Meteosat 9.
 Witnesses in Chelyabinsk said that the air of the city smelled like "gunpowder", "sulfur" and "burning odors" starting about 1 hour after the fireball and lasting all day.